This post may include affiliate links; see our disclosure policy.

 Easy whiskey sour recipe splashing out of glass

-• Here’s how to make a whiskey sour mix for 8 drinks: Mix 1 cup lemon juice plus ¾ cup simple syrup or maple syrup.
-Or, make our Sweet and Sour Mix.
+• To make a whiskey sour mix for 8 drinks: Mix 1 cup lemon juice plus ¾ cup simple syrup or maple syrup, then add 2 cups whiskey.

-• To make a single drink, measure out 3 ½ tablespoons of the mix with 4 tablespoons whiskey (see Whiskey Sour Mix).
+• To make a single drink: Measure out 3 ½ tablespoons of the mix with 4 tablespoons whiskey.

 Why do you put egg whites in whiskey sour?